mus-format/mus-go/README.md

     bs = make([]byte, size)
   )
-  n := varint.MarshalInt(num, bs)        // Returns the number of used bytes. num, n, err := varint.UnmarshalInt(bs) // In addition to the num, it returns
+  n := varint.MarshalInt(num, bs)        // Returns the number of used bytes. num, n, err := varint.UnmarshalInt(bs) // In addition to the int value and the
-  // the number of used bytes and an error.
+  // number of used bytes, it may also return an error.
   // ...
 }
 ```